jenniupdates/HelpJobs/README.md

 - Interested in knowing more about HelpJobs?
 Open the folder called *HelpJobs User Guide* !
 There are user manual and slides to better understand what our app can do.

 # Steps to see R visualisations
+- Download R
-- Download R app studio
+- Download R app studio and open it
-- Open it
-- Run the app.R file --> it should have a pop-up displaying HelpJob's Dashboard and a navbar to navigate to the other visualisations.
+- Run the app.R file --> it should install the required packages and display a popup containing HelpJob's Dashboard and a navbar to navigate to the other visualisations.

+# Sneak Peaks

 # Limitations
 Dataset is limited to those scrapped during the last scrapped period/timeframe.